Discovering Pond Habitats: How To Do Nature Study in Real Life

 Another feature I love about NaturExplorers is how it integrates art, music, Bible study, and so many other elements into the study of nature.
 One of the suggested artists in Peaceful Ponds is Claude Monet.
-After visiting our lily pad pond, we reviewed what we knew about Monet and then attempted our own Monet-inspired painting of lily pad pond.
-The kids were allowed to choose oil pastels, chalk pastels, or water-colors.
+After visiting our lily pad pond, we reviewed what we knew about Monet and then attempted our own Monet-inspired painting of the lily pad pond.
+The kids were allowed to choose oil pastels, chalk pastels, or watercolors.
 Together, we drew and painted what we remembered from our nature walk.

 More Pond Habitats Nature Study

 As pretty weather is finally here to stay for the season, we are hardly finished with our pond habitats nature study.
 Another of the activities from Peaceful Ponds that I’ve jotted into my homeschool planner includes a microscope activity.
-Studying the pond life under a microscope—complete with notebooking pages and web links for identification – will be a big hit with my children.
+Studying the pond life under a microscope—complete with nature notebooking pages and web links for identification – will be a big hit with my children.

 Over the years, we’ve completed several NaturExplorer guides, and each one we finish becomes my new favorite.
-I love that the guides provide us with a jumping off point, enticing us further into our studies.
+I love that the guides provide us with a jumping-off point, enticing us further into our studies.
 I love how the guides equip me to ask leading questions that get my kids thinking about nature in a new way.
 I love the variety that ensures something from our study will resonate with each of my different kiddos, no matter their age or personality.

 Studying nature is not just for the experts and not only for outdoorsy people.
-Trust me, I’m neither an expert or the outdoor type.
+Trust me, I’m neither an expert nor an outdoor type.
 But nature study is one of the best parts of our homeschool, providing connection and relationship and exploration—and lots of fond memories.
 I love how nature study is a “living science lab” teaming with opportunities and memories that will guarantee we’ll be studying nature for a long time to come.